QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation

 \subsection{Building an Association Rule Classifier}

-Association rule learning was adopted also for classification several years after its conception in the early 90's.
 The first Association Rule Classification (ARC) algorithm dubbed CBA (Classification based on Associations) was introduced in 1998 \cite{Liu98integratingclassification}.
-While there were multiple follow-up algorithms, the structure of most ARC algorithms follows that of CBA \cite{arcReview}: \begin{inparaenum} \item learn classification association rules, \item select subset of association rules, \item classify new objects. \end{inparaenum} In the following, we briefly describe the individual steps.
+While there were multiple successor algorithms, the structure of most ARC algorithms followed that of CBA \cite{arcReview}: \begin{inparaenum} \item Learn class association rules, \item Select the subset of the association rules, \item Classify new instances. \end{inparaenum} In the following, we briefly describe the individual steps.